 Yes.
 And that is the great thing about PhillyTalent.

 If you’re hired in a technical position within 6 months of your mentorship, you’ll repay a percentage of your first-year salary that you’ll agree on with your mentor in advance.

 We charge a fix 5% rate, for up to 2 hours of your mentor’s time commitment per week.
-Besides taxes and other transaction fees PhillyTalent doesn’t add any overhead to this amount.
-Our job placement services are completely free for you as a candidates once you join.
+Besides taxes and other transaction fees, PhillyTalent doesn’t add any overhead to this amount.
+Our job placement services are completely free for you as candidates once you join.

 If you don’t land a job in data science or a related field within 24 months of completing the program, you won’t owe the mentor or PhillyTalent anything.